 A functioning AC unit can feel like it’s essential during the hot summer months.
 If your outside AC unit isn’t turning on, you’ll want to figure out why and get it working as soon as possible.
 Here are some possible reasons why your outside AC unit isn’t turning on and some troubleshooting tips.

 The thermostat controls your home’s temperature.
-If it’s broken, it can’t tell your system when and how long to run.
+It can’t tell your system when and how long to run if it’s broken.
 Thermostat replacement is not a do-it-yourself (DIY) job, but a certified HVAC technician can properly install and calibrate the thermostat.

 Check the thermostat to make sure it’s set to “cool.”
-Someone else in the house may have raised the temperature or turned it off.
-Set the temperature lower than the current house temperature and wait to see if the room cools down.
-If not, it could be a different problem.
+Someone else in the house may have raised or turned the temperature off.
+Set the temperature lower than the current house temperature and wait to see if the room cools.
+If the AC is not cooling, it could be a different problem.

 Outside AC units typically have a power switch near the attic furnace, closet, or crawl space.
 This switch looks like a standard light switch, and it’s easy for homeowners to turn it off accidentally.
 Flipping this switch off turns off the power to the blower, which will power down the outside AC unit.